eggnaut/da-vinci/README.md

 Obviously, the first step would be to download the source code from this repository.
 Then, follow these steps:

 1. Copy the folder `EggEngine` into your project folder.
-2. In your Python file, add the following line:
+2. In your Python file(s), add the following line:
 ```python
 from EggEngine import <module you want to use>
 ```